PacktPublishing/Clean-Code-with-CSharp-Second-Edition/README.md

 * Write cross-platform code using MAUI
 * Develop cloud-deployable microservices for versatile applications

-If you feel this book is for you, get your [copy](https://amzn.eu/d/8sxZ1DZ) today!
+If you feel this book is for you, get your [copy](https://a.co/d/cDWPd2d) today!

 ## Instructions and Navigations

-All of the code is organized into folders.
-For example, Chapter02.

 The code will look like the following: